The music player below has an audio version for everyone who is like me and hates to sit there reading, just hit play after it loads 😉

 After I was done, I had a moment alone to reflect on how surreal the whole last 48 hrs had been ~ How did I get here, from being a hometown boy born and raised in Sacramento?
 I was also noticing how patient Mr. Tucker was being with all of his guests, He was a great listener.

 To veer off subject, I think bass players are all great listeners, versed in the skills of compassion and empathy — The two qualities the wold needs MOST, arguably.
-But when the band needs it, bass players can really kick ‘dey ass.
+But when the band needs it, bass players can kick ‘dey ass.

 Mr. Tucker easily made his way over to me and I blushed (hard for a black man to do).
 I then spoke out of turn and blurted out, “Great show last night, man!
 Funniest I’ve ever seen.
 It must take balls to be up there alone without an instrument!
 BTW does a comedian write a setlist?”